Multi-Operator Management and Franchising support: ITS Evaluation Guide

 Passenger-focused services – without the need for fare revenues to directly support each service, transport authorities can target service quality delivery, independent of specific route profitability, enabling services to be aligned to passenger requirements.
 ITS enables this service quality to be directly measured by the transport authority or operator.

 Better passenger experience – transport authorities can focus on improving areas like ticketing, trip frequency, service reliability, passenger transfers, and passenger information.
-These improvements combined result in smoother trips for passengers.
+Together these improvements result in smoother trips for passengers.

 Transparent performance management – ITS solutions offer transport authorities and operators comprehensive reporting and claims processing systems.
 These systems provide clear and transparent performance management and compensation for operators and ensure that transport authorities receive value for money.